oroinc/platform/src/Oro/Component/MessageQueue/README.md

 The Consumption layer provides tools to consume messages, such as cli command, sigal handling, logging, extensions.
 It works on top of transport layer.

-The ZeroConfig layer provides ability to start producing\consuming messages with as less as possible configuration.
+The Client layer provides ability to start producing\consuming messages with as less as possible configuration.

 Usage
 -----